mysociety/sayit/testing.md

 SayIt tests run on Travis with each commit and pull request, and you can [see the output on Travis](https://travis-ci.org/mysociety/sayit).

+To install the packages required to run the tests, run:

+    pip install -e .[test]

-Tests can be run as normal with:
+Tests can be run with:

     ./manage.py test speeches